Buffalo nickel: New design

 Franklin MacVeagh, Secretary of the Treasury under Taft.
 A letter to him by his son may have been the genesis of the Buffalo nickel.

 On May 4, 1911, Eames MacVeagh, son of Treasury Secretary Franklin MacVeagh, wrote to his father:

 A little matter that seems to have been overlooked by all of you is the opportunity to beautify the design of the nickel or five cent piece during your administration, and it seems to me that it would be a permanent souvenir of a most attractive sort.
 As possibly you are aware, it is the only coin the design of which you can change during your administration, as I believe there is a law to the effect that the designs must not be changed oftener than every twenty-five years.
 I should think also it might be the coin of which the greatest numbers are in circulation.

 Soon after the MacVeagh letter, Andrew announced that the Mint would be soliciting new designs for the nickel.
 Fraser, who had been an assistant to Saint-Gaudens, approached the Mint and rapidly produced concepts and designs.
 The new Mint director, George Roberts, who had replaced Andrew, initially favored a design featuring assassinated President Abraham Lincoln, but Fraser soon developed a design featuring a Native American on one side and a bison on the other.
 Andrew and Roberts recommended Fraser to MacVeagh, and, in July 1911, the Secretary approved hiring Fraser to design a new nickel.
 Official approval was slow in coming; it was not until January 1912 that MacVeagh asked Roberts to inform Fraser that he had been commissioned.
 MacVeagh wrote, "Tell him that of the three sketches which he submitted we would like to use the sketch of the head of the Indian and the sketch of the buffalo."
 Roberts transmitted the news, then followed up with a long list of instructions to the sculptor, in which he noted, "The motto, 'In God We Trust', is not required upon this coin and I presume we are agreed that nothing should be upon it that is not required."
 Fraser completed the models by June 1912 and prepared coin-size electrotypes.
-He brought the models and electrotypes to Washington on July 10, where they met with the enthusiastic agreement of Secretary MacVeagh.
+He brought the models/electrotypes to Washington on July 10, where they met with the enthusiastic agreement of Secretary MacVeagh.